PTF calls for researches into COVID-19 pandemic - Vanguard News

 “A recent publication by WHO on risk modeling for 47 countries in the Africa Region predicts 82,000-190,000 deaths during the first year of the pandemic.

-“However, African countries must take measure to respond to worst-case situation, while ensuring that continuation of the existing services would certainly stretch the already burdened health systems,” the chairman said.
+“However, African countries must take measures to respond to the worst-case situations, while ensuring that continuation of the existing services would certainly stretch the already burdened health systems,” the chairman said.

 He said countries in the region must progressively increase their capacity to detect cases, not just to know the extent of the outbreak, but to also identify and initiate care for people most at risk.